Walter Burley Griffin

-Influenced by the Chicago-based Prairie School, Griffin developed a unique modern style.
-He worked in partnership with his wife Marion Mahony Griffin.
+Influenced by the Chicago-based Prairie School, Griffin developed a unique modern style in partnership with his wife Marion Mahony Griffin.
 In 28 years they designed over 350 buildings, landscape and urban-design projects as well as designing construction materials, interiors, furniture and other household items.

 Early life

 Griffin was born in 1876 in Maywood, Illinois, a suburb of Chicago.
 He was the eldest of the four children of George Walter Griffin, an insurance agent, and Estelle Burley Griffin.
 His family moved to Oak Park and later to Elmhurst.
 As a boy, he had an interest in landscape design and gardening, and his parents allowed him to landscape the yard at their new home in Elmhurst.
 Griffin attended Oak Park High School.
 He considered studying landscape design but was advised by the landscape gardener O. C. Simonds to pursue a more lucrative profession.

 Griffin chose to study architecture, and, in 1899, completed his bachelor's degree in architecture at the University of Illinois at Urbana-Champaign.
 The University of Illinois program was run by Nathan Clifford Ricker, a German-educated architect, who emphasized the technical aspects of architecture.
 During his studies, he also took courses in horticulture and forestry.